deltasiege/godot-rapier-3d/README.md

 Your physics objects should simulate! 🎉

+Configure more options by searching for `Rapier 3D` in your project settings

 ## Saving and loading state

 Call `Rapier3D.get_state()` anywhere in your code to get a [`PackedByteArray`](https://docs.godotengine.org/en/stable/classes/class_packedbytearray.html) representing the current physics state.